National Hansen's Disease Programs

 Although Hansen's disease (HD), more commonly known as leprosy, is not a common infectious disease, it has not been eradicated from the U.S. population.
 HD is endemic in the U.S., particularly in the Gulf Coast region, with 100 to 150 new cases diagnosed each year.

 Fifty years ago, cases were detected in the port cities and the Gulf Coast region.
 These patients with the disease were institutionalized to the Gillis W. Long Hansen’s Disease Center, located in Carville, Louisiana.
-Today, however, this is no longer the case and they are no longer institutionalized.
+This is no longer the case and patients are no longer institutionalized.
 HD is primarily treated on an outpatient basis and more cases are being detected in the heartland of the country.
 This fact increases the likelihood that those in the general medical community may encounter one or more cases of HD and find this information useful in the detection and management of the disease.

 This online course is intended to: